Precision calculation of $N_{\text{eff}}$ with Neutrino Direct Simulation Monte Carlo: Abstract

 \section{Abstract}

-Neutrino Direct Simulation Monte Carlo approach ($\nu$DSMC) is a method of solving the neutrino Boltzmann equation in the Early Universe, proposed to study the evolution of neutrinos under various cosmological setups.
-We formulate a complete $\nu$DSMC solver, incorporating the effects of the electron mass, neutrino oscillations, and quantum corrections to the thermodynamics of the electromagnetic plasma.
-We then apply it for performing precise calculations of neutrino decoupling in the standard cosmological scenario.
-We obtain the value $N_{\text{eff}} = 3.0439\pm 0.0006$, in agreement with the state-of-the-art calculations.
+Neutrino Direct Simulation Monte Carlo ($\nu$DSMC) is a Monte Carlo method for solving the neutrino Boltzmann equation in the early Universe, designed to track the evolution of cosmic neutrinos across a wide range of cosmological scenarios.
+We develop a complete $\nu$DSMC solver that consistently incorporates the effects of the electron mass, three-flavour neutrino oscillations, and finite-temperature QED corrections to the thermodynamics of the electromagnetic plasma.
+As a first application, we perform a high-precision calculation of neutrino decoupling in the standard cosmological model and obtain $N_{\text{eff}} = 3.0439 \pm 0.0006$, in excellent agreement with state-of-the-art results.